PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ### Crop and ADOY fill

-Run both years in the pair.
-The prior year is now final (updated in Sec.
+With those tables on disk, the next three commands do the actual fill: crop identity where LandIQ is missing, then peak-greenness day where `ADOY` is missing or zero, then merge both into the product.
+Run the pair together -- the prior year is now final (updated in Sec.
 1.1) and can use the new LandIQ year as neighbor context.

 ```bash
 Rscript $GF crop $YEARS    # missing season-2 crop